NDAR/Brainhack-2017-Demo/README.md

 # Brainhack-2017-Demo

+**Temporary AWS credentials (FederationUser Tokens) provided by the Data Manager service are being deprecated.
+Procedures for obtaining FederationUser Tokens using the new Package Service are available on [this wiki](https://github.com/NDAR/nda-data-access-example-code).**

-The included Jupyter notebook provides some background on the NIMH Data Archive as well as a descripton of web services, and some examples for working with them programmatically through the notebook.
+The included Jupyter notebook provides some background on the NIMH Data Archive as well as a description of web services, and some examples for working with them programmatically through the notebook.

 ## Python Package Requirements

-### NIMH DAta Archive GitHub
+### NIMH Data Archive GitHub

 NDA AWS Token Generator